Frequently asked questions about choosing a solar photovoltaic system for your home

 There has been a recent government consultation about these rules, so keep an eye out for updates.

 There are numerous conservation areas in Cumbria and the Lake District National Park is a World Heritage Site.
-If you are in doubt, please check the planning advice page on your local planning authority’s website – some also provide a phone number you can ring for advice.
-Cumbria County Council provides a summary of the contacts and weblinks for each authority.
+If you are in doubt, please check the planning advice page on your local planning authority’s website, for Cumbria that is either Cumberland Council or Westmorland & Furness Council.

 If you are installing a large system (your inverter has an output greater than 3.6kW), you need to apply to connect to the national grid (via Electricity North West).
 This is to ensure that if you are exporting 100% of your electricity at any particular time, the network in your local area can cope with the additional electricity.
 Your installer should be able to apply on your behalf.
 Unfortunately, there is often a wait of several weeks before permissions are granted.